 Can Someone Else Find Out My IP Address?

-Your IP address is visible on the internet.
+Yes, someone else can find out your IP address, as it is visible on the internet.
 That means a tech-savvy person, such as a hacker, can find your IP address (we’ll discuss how in a bit).

 It’s not illegal for another person to see your IP address, particularly if they have no intention to harm you.
 However, if their curiosity to find out the IP involves social engineering or hacking, it’s illegal and punishable by law.

 Since your IP address is publicly available, malicious snoopers can use it for illegal activities.
-Here are a few things someone can do with your IP address.
+Here’s what can happen if someone gets your IP address.

 1. Access Your Sensitive Information and Geographic Location

 If someone with ill intentions has your IP address, they can use an IP lookup tool to find your geographic location.
 The good thing is an IP doesn’t reveal your exact location.
-In most cases, it will only disclose your city and country.
+However, hackers can use your IP to determine your city, region and sometimes even your ZIP code.

 IP address